-Material: Bed sheets can me made of 100 percent cotton, microfiber, cotton jersey knit and a variety of other fabrics.
+Bed sheets can be made of 100 percent cotton, microfiber, cotton jersey knit and a variety of other fabrics.
 100 percent cotton - Egyptian cotton and pima cotton are two of the best - is durable and breathes well, and woven cotton feels crisp and cool, unlike other fabrics.
 Microfiber is usually made of fine-finished polyester.
 While it is affordable and soft, it is often less breathable than other materials.
 Cotton jersey is knit rather than woven.
 This “t-shirt material” is very soft and can be warmer than other materials.
-Sateen is a cotton cloth made with a satin weave, which results in a very soft, lustrous feed.
+Sateen is a cotton cloth made with a satin weave, which results in a very soft, lustrous feel.
 This product is usually less durable than other products.
 Percale is a durable, crisp plain weave fabric with a moderate thread count.
 It is affordable and breathable, making it a popular choice.
 Combed cotton has been processed to remove the short fibers and leave the long fibers, resulting in a strong and soft product.
-A variety of thread counts are available in each different type of material used, and manufacturing processes and finishing techniques can affect the final bedding product, as well.
+A variety of thread counts are available in each different type of material used, and manufacturing processes and finishing techniques can affect the final bedding product as well.

-So how do you select the luxury bedding products that are the perfect fit for you?
+So how do you know what is a good thread count for your sheets?
 Remember to not only consider thread count, but also the material the product is made of and the products used.
 And consider your preferences.
 Do you get hot easily while in bed?
 Are you often cold?
-Today, sheets are available with thread counts from 200 to 800…and sometimes you will even see thread counts of 1,000 or more.
+Today, bed sheet thread count ranges from 200 to 800…and sometimes you will even see thread counts of 1,000 or more.
 Depending on the finishing process used, some 200 thread count sheets can be finished very nicely to create a soft, sturdy, quality product with a luxury feel.
-For many, the ideal thread count for cotton sheets is between 300 and 400.
+For many, the ideal cotton bed sheet thread count is between 300 and 400.
 Weaving experts say that the maximum number of threads that can be woven into a fabric is about 500 to 600.